This policy relates to recruitment and admission to the Digital Education Service.

 The Digital Education Service considers applications from candidates who have previously studied at the institution in line with the University of Leeds Taught Admissions Policy.

-Applicants who wish to defer an offer of a place to a later entry point within the same academic year should make the request via the Applicant Portal or via their Enrolment Advisor.
+Applicants who wish to defer an offer of a place to a later entry point within the same academic year should make the request via their Enrolment Advisor.
 Applicants can only receive a maximum of three offers for the same programme within an academic year.
 This limits the applicant to their original choice of entry point and two subsequent entry points within the same academic year.

 Academic grades normally form only one part of the final decision and the following sections give examples of how applicants may demonstrate that they have the skills, knowledge and attributes that we consider will enable them to become successful students on our degree courses.